ParaxialTechnologies/SAMI-VAPALS-ELCAP/java/tests/README.md

 ## VAPALS-ELCAP Tests

-This is a sub-module of the VA-PALS project that aims to test all functionality.
-Most tests are integration tests and require a running VistA instance.
+This is a sub-module of the VAPALS-ELCAP project that aims to test all functionality by running automated tests through the web interface and asserting expected results through a connected VistA instance.
+The tests contained within this module are NOT unit tests, rather are integration tests used to perform overall quality assurance of the system.
+Any artifacts generated or utilized by this module are not intended to be distributed with the VAPALS-ELCAP software.

+These tests utilize __Selenium__ to simulate a Web Browser interface and the __Expect__ port [ExpectIt](https://github.com/Alexey1Gavrilov/ExpectIt) to connect to a VistA instance and test command line interfaces to data.
+Both Selenium and ExpectIt Apache 2.0 licensed open-source projects.

 To execute the test, simply run `gradle test`.
 Without setting additional properties, some defaults will be used.

-These tests utilize __Selenium__ to simulate a Web Browser interface and the __Expect__ port [ExpectIt](https://github.com/Alexey1Gavrilov/ExpectIt) to connect to a VistA instance and test command line interfaces to data.

 - `privateKey`: Your local private key used to connect to the server.
 Default is `~/.ssh/id_rsa`.
 - `user`: The username used to connect to the server.
 Default is the currently logged on user according to `System.getProperty("user.name")`.